Two Scholars Reengage with Numbers in this Tyndale Commentary

 "synopsis" may belong to another edition of this title.

-Caio Peres is an independent scholar and missionary in Brazil.
-He holds an MA in Theology and Religious Studies from the Vrije Universiteit Amsterdam.
+Caio Peres is an independent researcher and missionary in Brazil.

 Tremper Longman III (PhD, Yale University) is Robert H. Gundry Professor of Biblical Studies at Westmont College in Santa Barbara, California.
 He is also visiting professor of Old Testament at Seattle School of Theology and Psychology and adjunct of Old Testament at Fuller Theological Seminary.
 He lectures regularly at Regent College in Vancouver and the Canadian Theological Seminary in Calgary.Longman is the author or coauthor of over twenty books, including How to Read Genesis, How to Read the Psalms, How to Read Proverbs, Literary Approaches to Biblical Interpretation, Old Testament Essentials and coeditor of A Complete Literary Guide to the Bible.
 He and Dan Allender have coauthored Bold Love, Cry of the Soul, Intimate Allies, The Intimate Mystery and the Intimate Marriage Bible studies.